gigsbyips/app-deployment-with-cdk/README.md

+# About this Repo

-# This repo is a reference for setting commonly used AWS services using Python and CDK V2.
+This repo is a reference for setting commonly used AWS services using Python and CDK V2.

-Context variables used for the stacks are listed in the `cdk.json` file.
-Please change it accordingly.
+## Pre-requisites

+- AWS CLI is installed and a profile is set up.
+- AWS CDK is installed.
+First install node.js on machine and then run `npm i -g aws-cdk `.
+- Python is installed on the machine.

 The `cdk.json` file is used by CDK to run the application.
+Context variables used by some of the stacks are listed in the `cdk.json` file.
+Please change the values.

 `cdk init` will create the virtual environment OR we can create it manually as shown below-